Steve Jordan (drummer): John Mayer Trio

 Jordan is a member of the John Mayer Trio, a blues rock power trio that consists of Jordan, on drums and backing vocals, bassist Pino Palladino and guitarist-singer John Mayer.
-The group was formed in 2005 by Mayer as a deviation from his pop-acoustic career.
+The group was formed in 2005 by Mayer as a change from his pop-acoustic career.
 The trio released the record Try! on November 22, 2005.
 The 11-track live album includes cover songs, such as Jimi Hendrix's "Wait Until Tomorrow", and "I Got a Woman" by Ray Charles, two songs from Mayer's release Heavier Things, as well as new songs written by Mayer, in addition to three songs written by Jordan, Mayer, and Palladino.
 They are: "Good Love Is On the Way", "Vultures" and "Try".
 Jordan and Mayer also produced the album together on the Columbia Records label.

 The trio also performed on December 8, 2007, in Los Angeles, California at the L.A.
 Live Nokia Theatre for the 1st Annual Holiday Charity Revue, which raised funds for various Los Angeles related charities.
 The DVD/CD release, entitled Where the Light Is: John Mayer Live in Los Angeles features Palladino on bass and Jordan on drums.

 Jordan would later collaborate with Mayer and Charlie Hunter by writing "In Repair", the 11th track from Mayer's 2006 album Continuum.
 Jordan also contributed to Mayer's fourth album, Battle Studies; videos of the conceptual/recording sessions can be viewed on YouTube.